-Kaiser bread rolls are typically eaten with cold meats, typically thick ham slices and are a lunchtime favourite for workers or schoolchildren.
+Kaiser bread rolls are typically eaten with cold meats or a thick warm ham & cheese slice called Leberkäse and are a lunchtime favourite for workers or schoolchildren.

 All the Vienna coffeehouses serve baskets full of Kaiser bread rolls at breakfast to be enjoyed with jams, sliced cheese, cold meats and eggs.
-Dinner is often accompanied with these rolls especially with soups like popular pumpkin soup, goulash and any dish that has an abundant serving of sauce.
+Dinner is often accompanied with these rolls, especially with favourites like pumpkin soup, goulash and any dish that has an abundant serving of sauce.

 The classic pattern created on the top of each roll is normally done with a Kaisersemmel stamp, but for practical purposes, I resorted to using a sharp knife to sketch out the pattern.
-Scoring a cross on the top is also fine if you are less inclined to sketching!
+Scoring a cross on the top with a shape-pointed knife is also fine if you are less inclined to sketch the classic pattern!

 Keeping the tops plain is more traditional, but if you like more flavour and texture, poppy seeds or sesame seeds are often used as alternative toppings.